The Department of Biological Sciences offers several programs, including

 - literature research

+Our enrollments have grown steadily (20% increase since 2010).
 All programs of study provide students with a liberal arts education emphasizing the sciences.
-Students get strong hands-on experience by taking at least 4-6 lab classes, and many students get enhanced practical experience through research positions in science labs at USM and elsewhere.
+Students get strong hands-on experience by taking at least 4-6 lab classes.
+Many students get enhanced practical experience through research positions, independent research projects, internships, and fellowships in science labs at USM, area biotechnology firms, and research institutes.

 Students majoring in Biology (the "general biology" track) examine life from the molecular to the community level.
 Besides taking foundation courses that survey the full range of biology, plus genetics and evolution, students also take courses in three major areas of biology: organismal biology, ecology, and cellular and functional biology.
 Students interested in veterinary medicine should pursue this track.
 Graduates from the program have gone on to work as lab technicians, research biologists, and state biologists.
 Other alumni have entered top graduate programs around the country.